Been meaning to get a better hold on your money? Follow these steps to go from freewheeling to fiscally savvy

 Automate your bills

 When life gets hectic, it’s easy to accidentally skip a credit card payment.
 But a creditor doesn’t care about your busy schedule.
-In addition to incurring a hefty penalty, a late payment can negatively impact your credit report—your payment history makes up 35% of your credit score.
+In addition to incurring a hefty penalty, a late payment can negatively impact your credit report—in the US, your payment history makes up 35% of your credit score.
 Improve it by automating as many bills as possible.

 Fast fix: Use the auto-pay feature on your bank’s website to manage bills that are the same each month.
 For amounts that vary (like utilities), set them up to be debited from your checking account.